nikolayy-nikolaevv/Compression/README.txt

-This is a program showing a way of compressing data.
+This is a program that shows a way of compressing data.

 Example:
 Input: aaaabbbcccccdee